METS-Programme/ugandaemr-usermanual/backup_and_restoration.md

 4. If the variable does not exists add it following the steps below
   * Search for the section [mysqld]
   * Add innodb_buffer_pool_size=512M as the first item in that section
+5. Save the file
-5. Restart your computer
+6. Restart your computer
-6. Start the import again
+7. Start the import again

 ### Common Troubleshooting Tips